FERPA Policy on Student Records

 4. The student may request and receive interpretation of his or her record from the person (or designee) responsible for maintaining the record

 Students have the right to challenge the content of their education records if they consider the information contained therein to be inaccurate, misleading or inappropriate.
 The process includes and opportunity for amendment of the records or insertion of written explanations by the student into such records.
 The procedures for challenging records can be found in the Office of Student Affairs, Old Main 102.

-Unlike education records, directory information shall be released freely unless the student files the appropriate form requesting that certain information may not be released.
-This form is available at the Student Records & Financial Services Center, Bagen 106.
+Unlike education records, directory information shall be released freely unless the student completes the appropriate form requesting that certain information may not be released.
+The FERPA form is located in the myCanisius student portal.
 Directory information includes but is not limited to name, address, email address, phone number, photograph, date and place of birth, major field of study, dates of attendance, grade level, enrollment status, participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards, received, and most recent education agency or institution attended.